carlsmith/coffeeshop/scripts/main.coffee.md

 ### The End

-All done.
-The odd looking comment at the bottom is a source URL directive that allows the shell to recognise this file in stacktraces, so the stack can be truncated correctly.
+All done; just focus the slate.
+The comment at the bottom is a source URL directive that allows the shell to recognise this file in stacktraces, so the stack can be filtered correctly.

     do slate.focus